GreenPort Congress: growing sustainable practices across the maritime industry

 By Kasturi Datta |

-The GreenPort Congress will focus on recent projects and developments for increasing sustainability across port operations when it takes place at Portsmouth International Port, UK, from 7-9 October 2026.
+The GreenPort Congress will focus on how to increase sustainability across port operations when it takes place at Portsmouth International Port in the UK from 7-9 October 2026.

 For more information on the event, please visit the dedicated website.